Hello, Forex Traders!

-1) I would qualify an entry based upon the Fibonacci retracement tool as level picking because a trader is expecting price to turn at that exact spot.
+1) I would qualify an entry based upon the Fibonacci retracement tool as level picking because a trader is expecting the price to turn at that exact spot.
 The trader has the anticipation of a turn without any current evidence for that.
-The trader might of course have historical evidence that the entry methodology has proven to be successful but every new entry still remains to be seen.
+The trader might, of course, have historical evidence that the entry methodology has proven to be successful but every new entry still remains to be seen.

 2) A confirmation signal entry would be one when a trader uses the Fibonacci retracement but this time around only takes an entry when they see a candle stick formation taking place which confirms the fact that price is respecting that Fib level.

 3) A momentum entry is when a Forex trader is waiting for a break of a (key) level.
-These entries are always waiting for price to go through a tool drawn on the charts, such as a trend line.
-These traders are also called break out traders.
+These entries are always waiting for the price to go through a tool drawn on the charts, such as a trend line.
+These traders are also called breakout traders.

 Here is a list of tools used by those traders: